orassayag/crawler/INSTRUCTIONS.md

 crawl.script.js:
 This script is the main script of the application, it runs the crawling logic.
-Fetch links by building dynamic links to search engines, and for each link - Crawl the email address and save them to the database and log them to a TXT file.
+Fetch links by building dynamic links to search engines, and for each link - Crawl the email address and save them to the Mongo database and log them to a TXT file.
 Can be run by terminal: 'npm start'.

 delay.script.js: